Opportunity

-Winchendon Forest LLC has notified the towns of Winchendon and Ashburnham that it intends to sell a 1,365 acre property to an entity called Longroad Land Holdings II, LLC for $6 million.
-Longroad says it intends to construct a large-scale commercial solar development.
-The majority of Winchendon Forest LLC’s l;and has been enrolled in the Chapter 61 Current Use Enrollment Program, which gives towns a Righ of FIrst Refusal (ROFR) if the land is solde for development.
-We are asking the Town of Winchendon to assign their ROFR to Mass Audubon.
-If the assignment is made, Mass Audubon has secured financing and is committeed to purchasing and conserving the land if the assignment is made.
-By assigning the ROFR, the town can help keep the Winchendon Forest LLC land as forest, forever.
+Winchendon Forest LLC notified the towns of Winchendon and Ashburnham that it intends to sell a 1,365 acre property to an entity called Longroad Land Holdings II, LLC for $6 million.
+Longroad proposed construction of a large-scale commercial solar development.
+The majority of Winchendon Forest LLC’s land has been enrolled in the Chapter 61 Current Use Enrollment Program, which gives towns a Right of First Refusal (ROFR) if the land is sold for development.
+In a Selectboard Meeting on December 12th, we asked the Town of Winchendon to assign their ROFR to Mass Audubon.
+Mass Audubon has secured financing and is committeed to purchasing and conserving the land.
+After two hours of public comments supporting our proposal, the town unanimously voted to assign the ROFR,helping keep the Winchendon Forest LLC land as forest, forever.

 Context—What is Chapter 61?